 Migraine postdrome can last many hours (sometimes over a day!), and boy, oh boy, have I been feeling that lately.

 In the old days (I sound like I’m reminiscing fondly, don’t I?), I only dealt with marked postdrome symptoms after having really severe migraine pain.
-Nowadays things are different, and it seems that even the most mild of migraine episodes still has me dealing with postdrome for hours and hours after the head pain and nausea are gone.
+Nowadays, things are different, and it seems that even the mildest of migraine episodes still have me dealing with postdrome for hours and hours after the head pain and nausea are gone.

 Have you ever suffered from profound muscle weakness as a symptom of migraine?
 During what migraine stage did the weakness feel most profound?

 Have you taken our In America Survey yet?